hacks-guide/Guide_Vita/docs/installing-henkaku.md

 The "VitaDeploy" application will also be installed to your home screen.
 VitaDeploy makes installing apps, plugins, and custom firmwares simple and includes many useful tools and utilites.

 ::: tip
-If you have a PS Vita 1000, you must also have an official Sony memory card (of any size) to follow this guide.
-This restriction does not apply to the PS Vita 2000 or PS TV as those devices have a built-in memory card.
+If you have a PS Vita 1000, you must also have an official Sony memory card (or [first unlock it's internal memory](creating-an-internal-memory-card.html)) to follow this guide.
+This restriction does not apply to the PS Vita 2000 or PS TV as those devices have preconfigured internal storage.
 :::

 ### What You Need